kubernetes/community/contributors/design-proposals/storage/container-storage-interface.md

 }

 // VolumeAttachmentSource represents a volume that should be attached.
-// Right now only PersistenVolumes can be attached via external attacher,
+// Right now only PersistentVolumes can be attached via external attacher,
 // in future we may allow also inline volumes in pods.
 // Exactly one member can be set. type AttachedVolumeSource struct {